3malek/moj-hmcts-task-tracking/README.md

 ### Project Overview
 Task management API with a frontend

 ### Getting Started
+i.
+Download the code from https://github.com/3malek/moj-hmcts-task-tracking
+* This is the backend: /hmcts_task_tracking_be/
+* This is the frontend: /hmcts_task_tracking_fe/

+ii.
+On your workstation, create a folder for the frontend, e.g. /task_tracking_frontend/
+iii. cd into this frontend folder and run the following (on the command line):
+npx govuk-prototype-kit@latest create
+iv.
+Copy the contents of /hmcts_task_tracking_fe/ into your frontend folder, which you created above (basically, you need to update the app folder).
+v.
+Run the following (from inside your frontend folder):
+npm run dev

-For the backend, run the following (on the command line):
+vi.
+For the backend, inside /hmcts_task_tracking_be/ run the following (on the command line):
 ./gradlew build
+vii.
 Then run (one of the following):
 * ./gradlew bootRun
 * ./java -jar build/libs/hmcts-0.0.1-SNAPSHOT.jar
 * within an IDE (e.g. IntelliJ)

-For the frontend, run the following:
-npm run dev

-Then, via a web browser, navigate to: http://localhost:3000/
+viii.
+Finally, via a web browser, navigate to: http://localhost:3000/

 ### Usage Instructions
 API documentation exists at the following link: